 Table of Contents

 If you work with Microservices, you surely faced the situation in which some of your system processes only make sense after the information flows through several microservices.
-For instance, if you’re implementing an Event-Driven architecture, you certainly want to verify your Business Processes when events are propagated and other parts react to them.
+For instance, if you’re implementing an Event-Driven architecture, you should verify your Business Processes end-to-end, including the complete event chain that spans across services.
 There are several frameworks you can use for that but, for its simplicity and perfect matching with Business requirements, Cucumber is a great option.
 Let’s get into the process of writing end-to-end scenarios using Cucumber.

 NOTE: this post doesn’t cover the use of Dependency Injection with Cucumber in Spring Boot.
 However, I’ve posted another article with a code sample to explain how to achieve that: Cucumber Tests in Spring Boot with Dependency Injection

 Cucumber is a framework intended for Behavior-Driven-Development (BDD) that supports many different programming languages.
 BDD is an approach that defends writing first the requirements in human language (Behavior) and, only then, developing the code making it cover the described behaviors.
 To accomplish this, Cucumber created Gherkin, a DSL that the framework can interpret.